Understanding the determine-basal logic¶

 Understanding the purple prediction lines¶

 Once you enable forecast display in your Nightscout configuration, you will be able to see multiple purple line predictions.
 To do this, click the three dots next to your timeframe horizon (3HR, 6HR, 12HR, 24HR) and then enable “Show OpenAPS Forecasts”.
 Once enabled, you will have multiple purple line predictions in Nightscout.
-(Unless you have NO carbs onboard, then you will have only one purple line.)
-These purple lines show you the different predictions based on current carb absorption; insulin only; and showing how long it will take BG to level off at/above target if deviations suddenly cease and we run a zero temp until then.
+These purple lines show you the different predictions based on current carb absorption; insulin only; (optional feature: unannounced meal/effect detection); and showing how long it will take BG to level off at/above target if deviations suddenly cease and we run a zero temp until then.

 For each different situation, the determine-basal output will be slightly different, but it should always provide a reasonable recommendation and list any temp basal that would be needed to start bringing BG back to target.
 If you are unclear on why it is making a particular recommendation, you can explore further by searching lib/determine-basal/determine-basal.js (the library with the core decision tree logic) for the keywords in the reason field (for example, “setting” in this case would find a line (